liquidvisual/prototypes/src/_docs/getting-started/directory-structure.md

       site_type: "checkpoint"
 ```

+The result is we're able to determine paths based on the page we're on by using the template variable:

+`{% raw %}{{ page.site_type }}{% endraw %}`

-The result is we're able to determine paths based on the page we're on by using the template variable `{{ page.site_type }}`.
-For instance, the index from **pages/checkpoint/index.html** will store a page_type variable of "checkpoint" and be accessible throughout all subsequent pages.
+ For instance, the index from **pages/checkpoint/index.html** will store a **page_type** variable of *"checkpoint"* and be accessible throughout all subsequent pages.
 This variable then goes to define paths and is ultimately how we share the codebases between the two.

 ## SRC